katharinehogan/resilience-education/README.md

 # resilience-education
 Free-to-use (CC-BY-SA) multimedia resources for undergraduate education in ecological resilience theory (ERT)

+To submit feedback:
+1) email Katharine Hogan at katharine.hogan@huskers.unl.edu
+or
+2) fill out the anonymous Google form at: https://bit.ly/3gOeLDT

 Shield: [![CC BY-SA 4.0][cc-by-sa-shield]][cc-by-sa]

 This work is licensed under a